Graduate Minor in Creativity Studies

-Texas State University is pleased to announce a new graduate minor in Creativity Studies in Education.
-This nine-hour minor has an official start date of Fall 2018.
-The minor is available to all graduate students in all majors.
+Texas State University offers a graduate minor in Creativity Studies in Education.
+This minor requires a minimum of nine credit hours and is available to all graduate students in all majors.

-Students may add, or change to, the minor by completing the Graduate College Change of Minor form.
-Click here to go to the form: http://www.gradcollege.txstate.edu/docs/change-minor-concentration.pdf
+Students may change to this minor by completing the Graduate College's Change of Minor form.

 Academic Advisor and Coordinator

-The academic advisor and coordinator for the graduate minor in Creativity Studies in Education is Dr. Susan Field Waite (email@example.com).
+The academic advisor and coordinator for the Creativity Studies in Education graduate minor is Dr. Susan Field Waite (email@example.com).